UkiStefanovic/msp430-acquisition/README.md

 1. Clone the repository.
 2. Open the project in Code Composer Studio.
-3. Connect your MSP430 LaunchPad and build/upload the code.
+3. Connect your MSP430F5529LP LaunchPad with the ETF Shield and download the code to device.

 ## Usage